Measurement System

 3. Conduct variation study.

-4. Provide validity of previous results when measuring instrument is found out of calibration.
+4. Provide validity of previous results when the measuring instrument is out of calibration.

 5. Ensure handling, preservation, cleaning, maintenance & storage of all instruments.